 We believe that effective partnership between home and school is vital.
 We recognise that parents of children with special educational needs may require additional contact and information concerning their child’s progress and well-being.
 Contact between home and school can be more problematic for Badgers children because many of the children come to school by taxi.
 All children in the Centre therefore have a ‘Home School Contact Book’, which enables us to have daily contact with parents so that we can relay concerns, information and to celebrate achievement.
 Parents can also use the book to inform school of any information.
 All parents also have the opportunity to sign-up for ‘ParentMail’ which enables us to share newsletters and weekly information electronically.

 A termly newsletter and half termly knowledge organiser tells parents the areas of learning the children will be covering so that they can actively support their child at home and talk about the learning in school.
 Parents are invited to coffee afternoons each half term which enables parents of children in Badgers to get together and chat informally.
 An online learning platform called ‘Seesaw’ allows teachers to communicate updates to parents on children’s learning weekly.

 The school has an open door policy and parents are welcome at any time.
 If parents require an opportunity to discuss issues in more detail, appointments can be arranged with one of the class teachers.

 We would strongly recommend that you visit the school, either with or without your child as a prospectus such as this can only serve as an introduction to the school.
 We welcome visits to the school and appointments can be made by contacting the school office on 01737 245515.

-The provision offered for our children with special educational needs is stated clearly in our CoIN Information Report and Whole School Provision Maps.
-More detail can be found in the Special Educational Needs and Disability Code of Practice.
+The provision offered for our children with special educational needs is stated clearly in our Mainstream and CoIN Information Reports and Provision Maps.
+More detail can be found in the Special Educational Needs and Disability Code of Practice